brianzi/blossom/README.md

         w = parent(w)
       # v and w traverse the cycle, do something to them...
 ```
-When creating a blossom, set its index to the index of the stem, preserving the decreasing property.
+When contracting a blossom, we set its index to the index of the stem, preserving the decreasing property.

 When breaking a blossom, maintaining the tree property is harder, as
 one vertex (the blossom) is expanded into a path.
 I have several ideas: a) destroy the tree after breaking,
-rebuild from the same node.
+rebuild from the same root.
 This will build the same tree, but with new I(v).
 b) When adding a blossom to the tree, increase the counter by the
 number of vertices in the blossom, instead of 1.
 Requires keeping